Jamb000h/dungeon-generator/README.md

 - contain multiple rooms (done)
 - may contain rooms that are very different in size (done)
-- contain routes between rooms
+- contain routes between rooms (done)
-- may contain rooms that connect to each other
 - ensures that all rooms are accessible without too long detours

 ## Commands